-The focus of the award at present is on individuals, groups or organisations that have made a major contribution to addressing homelessness in Australia.
-As a result of such contributions to addressing homelessness, the Mercy Foundation confirms that these are also significant contributions to social justice in Australia.
+The focus of the award is on individuals, groups or organisations that have made a major contribution to addressing key social justice issues in Australia.

 Note that in awarding this prize, the Mercy Foundation Board takes into account activities which are currently underway or have been completed within the previous 5 years.

 Through this Award, the Mercy Foundation wishes to affirm and promote: